seanp97/Hash-Cracker/README.md

 Python Hash Cracker - By Sean Pelser

-Make sure you have the rockyou.txt file in the same folder as the python file or you can use own as the third argument
+Make sure you have the rockyou.txt file in the same folder as the python file, or you can use own as the third argument

 Two arguments and one optional arguement:
 ▼▼▼

-{HashMethod} {hashed_password} {file_name} - Optional if you want to use own password list - if no argument will default to rockyou.txt password list
+{HashMethod} {hashed_password} {file_name} - Optional if you want to use own password list - if no argument, will default to rockyou.txt password list

 ----------------------------------------------------